 I provide counselling and trauma therapy in a safe, confidential and non-judgemental environment.
 My aim is to enable you to enhance your life and to live it more fully.

-I have a room near the town centre of Stirling, 5 minutes walk from the Thistle Shopping Centre.
-I am open to discuss home visits for people, who have great mobility problems, or cannot leave the house.
-Please be aware that for the time being, due to the need for social distancing, I can only offer telephone counselling and online counselling.
+Please be aware that for the time being, due to the need for social distancing, I can only offer online counselling.
 I will return to face-to-face session when the situation allows.

-I am a mindfulness teacher with several years of experience running groups.
+I am a mindfulness teacher with ten years of experience running groups.
 Mindfulness is a fantastic tool to help you with anxiety, depression and feeling more in control of your life.